 Use proper tools and attachments: For kinkier textures, be sure to use the widest tooth comb attachment or a balled-end paddle brush to prevent unnecessary breakage.
 The comb attachment is a popular attachment used by most curly and straight haired woman as well as professionals, but, in the event a brush is used, your technique will vary from that of a comb attachment.
 Curlier to straight textures can use a variety of brushes depending on the degree of curl from round, boar bristle, Denman, paddle or even the comb attachment.

-Choose the appropriate technique: The “comb attachment technique” will be different from the “paddle brush technique.”
+Choose the proper technique: The “comb attachment technique” will be different from the “paddle brush technique.”
 When working with a comb attachment Felicia suggests to, “Always start blow drying your hair with comb attachment at the bottom of hair shaft, NOT the base of the scalp.
 If you start blow drying too far up the shaft you will rip hair and cause breakage.”
 When using a paddle brush you are going to do the opposite (on detangled hair): lock the brush in at the roots while pulling with light tension to stretch your hair all while moving brush down the section to the ends as your hair allows you.
 If you catch a tangle, don’t rip through it, instead use your fingers to get it out.
 Once your hair has been sufficiently heat and tension stretched (and you are tangle free) you can pull through from root to ends focusing the nozzle downward as not to frizz your ends or rough up the cuticle layer of your hair.

 Start blowdrying in back of your head: Not only is the back of your head the most difficult to get to and generally takes longer to do but the hair from the front may get in your eyes and get disheveled while trying to get to the back, increasing blow your dry time.